6 techniques for writing effective copy

-If you're trying to sell a vaccuum cleaner for example, you could say "stop spending hours vaccuuming, our vaccuum sucks ALL dust within 0.3 seconds" rather than "this bagless vaccuum has no bag!
+If you're trying to sell a vacuum cleaner for example, you could say "stop spending hours vacuuming, our vacuum sucks ALL dust within 0.3 seconds" rather than "this bagless vacuum has no bag!
 It sucks up dust through this nifty hose too!"
 People generally don't like to spend time cleaning, so the benefit here is time saved.

 There is however, a time and place for features.
 When a customer is closer to a sale, they'll want to know more specific details about the product or service so it's important to add those in at the appropriate time.

 Your customer most likely has a problem and if you position your product as a solution, it's going to get heads turning.
 It's not always obvious what the need is, so it's worth thinking about if you're not sure.